-Faizabad, Nawabs of Awadh – Twin City of Ayodhya
+Faizabad – Nawabs of Awadh – Twin City of Ayodhya

 History of Faizabad

 Some historians believe that the area that is today called Faizabad was called Saket during the epic era of Ramayana.
-It is quite possible as the Ayodhya is right next door.
+It is quite possible as Ayodhya is right next door.
 This was the mythical palace of Dasrath – the father of Lord Rama.

-In the known history, Saadat Ali Khan was appointed the Subedar of Awadh in 1722.
-He was the first one to build the first cantonment here on the banks of Saryu River.
-He was the first Naib of Awadh in Mughal court.
+In known history, Saadat Ali Khan was appointed as the Subedar of Awadh in 1722.
+He was the first one to build the first cantonment here on the banks of the Saryu River.
+He was the first Naib of Awadh in the Mughal court.
 The word Nawab comes from Naib.
 It would later become the title of his dynasty that would rule Awadh till the independence of India in 1947.

 In its initial days, Faizabad was known as Bangla – for the huge mad barracks that were built here.
 How and when it came to be known as Faizabad seems to be lost in history.